This information is for people renting privately in Northern Ireland.

 Getting your deposit back

-After you leave, your landlord will check the property and make sure you kept to the tenancy agreement.
-You may not get some or all your deposit back if you:
+After you leave, your landlord will check the property.
+You may not get some or all of your deposit back if you:

 - left the tenancy early